codewarior/Calculator_Cucumber/README.md

 # Calculator_Cucumber
 A project to perform functional regression testing of native Calculator application over MAC OS.
 The test is based on Cucumber framework and it is executed using Appium for MAC.
-The project is based on Maven and all required dependencies (defined in pom.xml) will be automatically loaded in project.
+The project is based on Maven and all required dependencies are(defined in pom.xml) and they will be automatically loaded.

 Table of contents
 =================